amaranth-lang/amaranth/docs/lang.rst

    The enumeration does not have to subclass :class:`enum.IntEnum` or have :class:`int` as one of its base classes; it only needs to have integers as values of every member.
 Using enumerations based on :class:`enum.Enum` rather than :class:`enum.IntEnum` prevents unwanted implicit conversion of enum members to integers.

-.. _lang-valuecasting:
+.. _lang-valuelike:

 Value casting
 =============

-Like shapes, values may be *cast* from other objects, which are called *value-castable*.
+Like shapes, values may be *cast* from other objects, which are called *value-like*.
 Casting to values allows objects that are not provided by Amaranth, such as integers or enumeration members, to be used in Amaranth expressions directly.

 ..
 TODO: link to ValueCastable

-Casting to a value can be done explicitly with ``Value.cast``, but is usually implicit, since value-castable objects are accepted anywhere values are.
+Casting to a value can be done explicitly with ``Value.cast``, but is usually implicit, since value-like objects are accepted anywhere values are.

 Values from integers